 In solidarity with waste pickers

-Techtonic – Innovations in Waste Management is part of a new multi-partner collaboration where H&M Foundation addresses improvement in the quality of life of waste pickers in Bengaluru.
+Techtonic – Innovations in Circular Economy is part of a new multi-partner collaboration where H&M Foundation addresses improvement in the quality of life of waste pickers in Bengaluru.
 The initiative, called Saamuhika Shakti, aims to build systemic change in the waste management ecosystem.
 It is unique in the way that it takes a holistic approach to improve the living conditions of waste pickers and support them in various aspects such as social security, education etc. and by working with different partners from different sectors.

 “H&M Foundation has always wanted to take a systems change mindset in how we work, our ambition is to address root causes instead of the symptoms of social problems.”Maria Bystedt, Strategy Lead, H&M Foundation